 While there is no inoculation to prevent diabetic eye disease, there are effective ways to minimize your risk.
 By engaging in the following you can help preserve your vision.

-• Control your blood pressure – Your risk for developing diabetic eye disease and experiencing vision loss is greater if your blood pressure or cholesterol is high.
-Keeping both under control can reduce the chance of many complications associated with diabetes.
+Your risk for developing diabetic eye disease and experiencing vision loss is greater if your blood pressure or cholesterol is high.
+So, by keeping both under control can reduce the chance of many complications associated with diabetes.

-Once diagnosed, there is no cure for diabetic retinopathy.
-After a comprehensive dilated eye examination, a treatment plan will be initiated to help slow the progression of the disease.
-We will walk you through every step of your treatment plan, answer any questions you may have and provide our professional opinion of your prognosis.
-Each treatment is based on your individual needs and could include injectable medications, laser surgery or a vitrectomy.
-Our goal is to slow the progression of the disease, preserving your sight.
+Once diagnosed, unfortunately there is no cure for diabetic retinopathy.
+Therefore, after a comprehensive dilated eye examination, a treatment plan will be initiated to help slow the progression of the disease.
+We will walk you through every step of your treatment plan.
+We’ll answer any questions you may have and provide our professional opinion of your prognosis.
+Because each treatment is based on your individual needs, it could include injectable medications, laser surgery or a vitrectomy.
+Our treatments are designed to slow the progression of the disease, preserving your sight.

 For over 20 years, Ram Eye Care and Retina Center has provided unprecedented eye care with compassion and superior customer service.
-Utilizing state of the art diagnostic methods, Dr. Ramchander, M.D. provides patients and their families with a thorough understanding of the nature of their diabetic eye disease and all possible treatment options.
+Utilizing state of the art diagnostic methods, Dr. Ramchander, M.D. provides patients and their families with a thorough understanding of the nature of their diabetic eye disease.
+And, we will explain all possible treatment options.
 When you choose Ram Eye Care and Retina Center, you can expect a knowledgeable and professional team in a caring environment.
-Dr. Ramchander, M.D. and his team understand the anxiety, stress and depression associated with diabetic eye disease, and treat every patient with the care and concern they deserve.
+Dr. Ramchander, M.D. and his team understand the anxiety, stress and depression associated with diabetic eye disease.
+And we treat every patient with the care and concern they deserve.
 If you or a family member feel you have an eye problem, call our office to schedule an appointment at either of our convenient locations in The Villages or Leesburg.